opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 - **File Format** is the format for the output; natively supported formats are the following: 3GP, AVI, BMP, GIF, JPG, MOV, NOL, PNG, RGB, SGI, Spritesheet, TGA, TIF and TIFF.

-  .. note:: OpenToonz supports the 3GP and MOV, formats by using the 32-bit version of QuickTime.
+  .. note:: OpenToonz supports the 3GP and MOV formats by using the 32-bit version of QuickTime.

   To save in other popular video formats, like MP4 and WebM, OpenToonz uses FFmpeg (a free software project that produces libraries and programs for handling multimedia data).
 Once FFmpeg is installed in the system, and configured to work with OpenToonz, MP4 and WebM will be listed along the other standard output file formats.
 For detailed instructions on how to install and configure FFmpeg, please see  :ref:`Using FFmpeg with OpenToonz <using_ffmpeg_with_opentoonz>`  .